SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 > 📝 **Tip** - The processing of the first message might take a bit, so be patient or execute the trigger again.

-You can of course also the the UI5 frontend which should reflect the status update at https://fe-ui5-mssql.c-6d073c0.kyma-stage.shoot.live.k8s-hana.ondemand.com/:
+You can of course also the the UI5 frontend which should reflect the status update:

 ![UI5 App changed Status of Order](../pics/step6_UI5%20result.png)